Mets vs Braves game thread

-The Atlanta Braves will begin a big three-game series Monday night at Truist Park against the New York Mets.
-The Braves trail New York by 1.5 games in the NL East.
-Monday’s game will feature a marquee pitching matchup between Max Fried and Max Scherzer.
+The Atlanta Braves will try to finish off a series win and pull closer in the NL East standings Wednesday afternoon when they wrap up a three-game series against the New York Mets.
+The game will feature a good pitching matchup between Atlanta’s Charlie Morton and New York’s Chris Bassett.

-Robinson Cano, who was added to the active roster Monday morning, will make his first start for Atlanta and will be hitting ninth.
-Michael Harris moves up to the eighth spot in the order.
-Travis d’Arnaud will be behind the plate and will catch Fried.
+William Contreras returns to the lineup Wednesday for Atlanta and will catch and hit fifth.
+Eddie Rosario gets a start as the DH in place of Marcell Ozuna and will hit sixth.
+Adam Duvall, who homered Tuesday night, will hit seventh and play left field.
+Robinson Cano will make his second start with the Braves at second and will bat eighth.

 : Atlanta